At a Glance

 Alternatives from Anker and Belkin are less expensive and with higher battery capacities, but do lack Apple’s smarter features.

-The Apple battery pack is compatible with iPhone 12 mini, iPhone 12, iPhone 12 Pro, iPhone 12 Pro Max, iPhone 13 mini, iPhone 13, iPhone 13 Pro and iPhone 13 Pro Max.
+The Apple battery pack is compatible with all models of the iPhone 12, 13 and 14 ranges.
 Some of the larger third-party battery packs are too large for the mini iPhones.

 We’d have loved a full protective Smart Battery Case from Apple, as we got for the iPhone 11 and earlier, but Apple has set its heart on MagSafe and so detachable is the only option, and it has to be in white.